AlexGarrixen/vimox-frontend/README.md

 </p>

 <h3 align="center">
-  This repository is the frontend base of vimox, so you can modify it if you need to implement more features
+  This repository is the frontend base of vimox
 </h3>

 # Branches